KSDunne/yoga_flip/README.md

 #### Responsive footer with social links and logo

 The footer uses a flexbox display.
 Social media links are in the footer in case a user would like to find yoga studios for in-person classes.
-The logo is of a person in a typcal stretching movement.
+The logo is of a person in a typical stretching movement.
 The logo was initially clickable, however after a while the click feature was considered a bad design.
 This is because it reset the cards, move count of current game and timer.
 Therefore, the click feature was taken off the logo to aid a more defensive design.

 ![Responsive footer on a large screen](docs/responsive_footer_large_screen.PNG)